- Hits: 3084

 Kay and Yvonne have moved to Wangi Wangi on the Western side of Lake Macquarie.

 Our regular market "Hand Made in the Hunter" is on the 2nd Saturday of each month at Polkolbin (see details below).

-These special markets are held in the grounds of Kevin Sobels Wines on the cnr of Broke Rd and Halls Rd, Pokolbin.
+These special markets are held in the grounds of Sobels Winery on the cnr of Broke Rd and Halls Rd, Pokolbin.
 This is a lovely setting and the market specialises in unique items handcrafted by local artisans.
 Stalls are carefully selected to avoid duplication creating a visual exciting market.
 And of course you can also sample the wines!
 Please check out HAND MADE in the HUNTER's Facebook page if inclement weather is expected - rain or heat waves.
 If a market is cancelled the notifications will be posted as soon as the decision is made.